zensudo/macOS-CLI-Speedtest/README.md

 ![Preferences1](https://raw.githubusercontent.com/zensudo/macOS_CLI_Speedtest/main/content/image1.png)

-So you need to `cancel` this error message and got to your `Settings` Application.
+So you need to `cancel` this error message and got to your `System Preferences`.

 ```
 $ open /System/Applications/System\ Preferences.app
 ```
-Go to `Security` and click `Open Anyway`if you're not an administrator, you need to open the lock in left corner.
+Go to `Security` tab and click `Open Anyway`if you're not an administrator, you need to open the lock in left corner.

 ![Preferences1](https://raw.githubusercontent.com/zensudo/macOS_CLI_Speedtest/main/content/image2.png)